virtualritz/nsi-docs/docs/lua-api.rst

     ``Evaluate()``               ``NSIEvaluate()``
     ============================ ===========================

-Optional function parameters format
+Optional function arguments format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each single parameter is passed as a Lua table containing the following
+Each single argument is passed as a Lua table containing the following
 key values:

--  ``name`` – the name of the parameter.
+-  ``name`` – the name of the argument.

--  ``data`` – the parameter data.
+-  ``data`` – the argument data.
 Either a value (integer, float or
    string) or an array.

--  ``type`` – the type of the parameter.
+-  ``type`` – the type of the argument.
 Possible values are:

-   .. table:: Lua |nsi| parameter types
+   .. table:: Lua |nsi| argument types
        :widths: 1 1

        =================== ==================